I Believe in Unicorns: Plot

 The next evening, Davina returns to Sterling's abode, where a rave is taking place.
 There, she reunites with Sterling and attempts to seduce him by kissing him and telling him that she missed him.
 However, Sterling rejects her and implies that their sexual encounter was a casual fling.
 Davina is heartbroken at first, but Sterling eventually apologizes to her and the two of them pursue a sexual relationship.

 After contemplating for some time about being “anywhere but here,” Davina and Sterling make it official by leaving Berkeley and embarking on a road trip together.
-However, as the two of them spend more time together, they start to become truculent at each other, particularly when Davina compares Sterling to his father.
+However, as the two of them spend more time together, they start to become increasingly combative and argumentative, particularly when Davina compares Sterling to his father.
 At one point, Davina suggests that they head back to Berkeley, but Sterling feels intent that they carry on with their journey.

 One night, Davina and Sterling spend the night squatting in a motel room.
 Davina asks Sterling if he really likes her or if it's just temporary, but he doesn't answer and says she's beautiful.
 While playing around with each other in bed, Sterling suddenly gets angrily defensive toward Davina after she slaps him.
 He threatens her to never hit him again and assaults her as a warning.
 The next day, Davina and Sterling go to a barn where she tells him she wants to go home.
 Sterling, in response, suffers a mental breakdown and Davina attempts to comfort him out of guilt.
 They make out once more and begin to have one last sexual encounter, but when she hesitates, Sterling rapes her.
 Their relationship comes to a standstill and Davina returns home to her mother via a car ride from Cassidy.